 Dr. Rebecca: No, it is likely because of the irregular growth of the lining, or the increased space between periods.
-If you are bleeding enough to soak a maxi pad an hour and this lasts for more than 3 hours, then you should call.
+If you enough heavy bleeding to soak a maxi pad an hour and this lasts for more than 3 hours, then you should call.

 Dr. Rebecca: First, she will take a history and discuss the bleeding pattern with you.
 She will do an exam looking for sources of bleeding and to see if there is any indication of structural problems with the uterus.
 She may recommend an ultrasound or even a biopsy.

-Dr. Rebecca: We most commonly use birth control pills at this time of life to manage the bleeding and peri-menopausal symptoms.
+Dr. Rebecca: Birth control pills don't delay menopause symptoms but we most commonly use oral contraception at this time of life to manage the bleeding and peri-menopausal symptoms.
 It regulates hormones and the bleeding.

 A lot of woman also use the Mirena IUD (a progesterone IUD) as it minimizes the lining and can manage bleeding really well.
 Sometimes we will use other medications to stop the bleeding.
 In some cases, if there is a uterine issue, you may require surgery.